 Rhinoplasty is the second most requested facial cosmetic surgery among North Americans today.
-More commonly referred to as a “nose job”, rhinoplasty is designed to change the external shape of the nose – correcting visual imperfections caused by nasal trauma, congenital defect, respiratory impediment, or a previously failed surgery.
+More commonly referred to as a “nose job”, a rhinoplasty will change the external shape of the nose.
+The procedure can correct visual imperfections caused by nasal trauma, a congenital defect, respiratory impediment, or a previously failed surgery.

 Aside from its many functional benefits, Rhinoplasty often has a tremendous positive impact on a person’s overall confidence and self-esteem.